Watering raised beds – what you need to know!

 Watering is an important part of caring for your raised beds.
 That's why hochbeet.com has put together a list of six practical tips for caring for your raised beds.

 - Water pressure: When watering raised beds, make sure that the pressure of the water jet is not too high.
-When watering using a spray irrigation system or by hand, if the water jet is too strong, the top layer of soil (in which the plants were planted) can be partially washed away.
+When watering using a spray irrigation system or by hand, if the water jet is too strong, the top layer of soil (in which the plants were planted) may be partially washed away.
 To avoid this, the water pressure should be kept moderate.

 Find the right irrigation system for your raised bed on hochbeet.com and be inspired by the experiences of our customers.